Krishna Water Disputes Tribunal: KWDT I Award

 The Bachawat commission (KWDT I) went over the matter in detail and gave its final award in 1973.
 While the Tribunal had in its earlier report detailed two schemes, Scheme A and Scheme B, the final award only included Scheme A and Scheme B was left out.
 Scheme A pertained to the division of the available waters based on 75% dependability, while Scheme B recommended ways to share the surplus waters.

 The government took another three years to publish the award in its Extraordinary Gazette dated 31 May 1976.
 With that the final award (Scheme A) of the KWDT became binding on the three states.

 The KWDT in its award outlined the exact share of each state.
 The award contended based on 75% dependability that the total quantum of water available for distribution was 2060TMC.
 This was divided between the three states in the following manner.

-In addition to the above, the states were allowed to use regeneration/return flows to the extent of 25, 34 and 11 TMC respectively subject to time bound usage of allocated water out of 2060 TMC total allocation as stated in clause V of the KWDT-1 final order.
-Further, the Tribunal has allowed the States to utilise their allocated share of water for any project as per their plans.
-As per clauses V & VII of final order of KWDT-1, a state can fully use its allocated water in any water year (in case of deficit water year also) by utilising the carry over storage facility.
-A state can create carry over storage during the years when water yield in the river is in excess of 2060 TMC plus entitled return flows to use in the water year when water yield in the river is less than total entitlement (nearly 2130 TMC).
+In addition to the above, the states were allowed to use regeneration/return flows to the extent of 25, 34 and 11 TMC respectively subject to time-bound usage of allocated water out of 2060 TMC total allocation as stated in clause V of the KWDT-1 final order.
+Further, the Tribunal has allowed the States to utilize their allocated share of water for any project as per their plans.
+As per clauses V & VII of the final order of KWDT-1, a state can fully use its allocated water in any water year (in case of a deficit water year also) by utilizing the carryover storage facility.
+A state can create carryover storage during the years when water yield in the river is in excess of 2060 TMC plus entitled return flows to use in the water year when water yield in the river is less than total entitlement (nearly 2130 TMC).
 Thus KWDT-1 allocated water use from the river up to 2130 TMC at 100% success rate out of average yield in the river and not subject to water availability in a 75% dependable year.
 The average yield in the river is assessed as 2578 TMC by recent KWDT-2.
+Moreover, the last riparian state (erstwhile AP state) was permitted by KWDT-I to utilize the surplus unallocated water for use till the unallocated water is apportioned to riparian states by a new tribunal award after its gazette notification by the Union Government.